Our technology-enabled services offer faster delivery, more transparency, and cost savings.

 According to IDC, 2020 should see a major rise in companies — particularly those in the manufacturing sector — turning to artificial intelligence (AI) and machine learning to boost their supply chain management capabilities.

 Using machine learning and AI, companies can pinpoint recurring patterns in their data that contribute to both successes and roadblocks, such as inventory levels, demand forecasting, and transportation management.
-This granular understanding leads to the ability to make faster, more accurate strategic decisions, sidestepping traditionally laborious and time-consuming human analysis.
+This granular understanding leads to making faster, more accurate strategic decisions, sidestepping traditionally laborious and time-consuming human analysis.

 Another example: Natural language processing.
 This technology integrates with a transportation management system and learns speech patterns from analyzing emails, chats, texts, and phone calls.
 In turn, it helps with tasks such as auto-filling form fields and speeding up data entry.